Continuous-variable quantum sensing of a dissipative reservoir: Introduction

 To address the above concerns, in this paper, we propose a continuous-variable quantum sensing scheme, employing a harmonic oscillator as the probe, to estimate the parameters of the spectral density of a quantum reservoir.
 The influences of the initial quantum squeezing, the probe-reservoir coupling type and the noncanonical equilibrium state induced by the non-Markovianity on the sensing performance are investigated.
 Moreover, we reveal that an external driving field, which is solely applied to the probe, can be used as a dynamical tool to improve the sensing performance.

 This paper is organized as follows.
-In Sec.~\ref{sec:sec2}, we briefly outline some basic formalism about the quantum sensing and propose our scheme in details.
+In Sec.~\ref{sec:sec2}, we briefly outline a basic formalism about the quantum sensing and propose our scheme in details.
 In Sec.~\ref{sec:sec3}, we report our main results.
 The conclusion of this paper is drawn in Sec.~\ref{sec:sec4}.
-In the two appendices, we provide some additional materials about main text.
+In the three appendices, we provide some additional materials about the main text.
 Throughout the paper, for the sake of simplicity, we set $\hbar=k_{\mathrm{B}}=m=1$, where $m$ denotes the mass of the harmonic oscillator probe in our scheme, and the inverse temperature is accordingly re-scaled as $\beta=1/T$.